 We generally make executive compensation determinations in February of each year, taking into account company and individual performance over the preceding year, as well as prevailing financial conditions.
+The compensation committee typically meets to discuss considerations relating to executive compensation determinations several times in advance of the meeting in which such determinations are actually made.

-In February 2007, the compensation committee made determinations regarding 2006 bonus awards and annual stock option grants and 2007 base salaries, taking into account the following factors in its evaluation of corporate performance in 2006: the submission of the required regulatory filings and initiation of clinical trials for our most advanced drug candidate, LX6171; the submission of the required regulatory filings for the initiation of clinical trials for another drug candidate, LX1031; our progress relative to our objectives in advancing our other drug discovery and development programs; our performance relative to our objectives for our net use of cash in operations and for capital expenditures; and our cash and investments at the end of 2006.
-We largely achieved our objectives relating to our drug discovery and development programs, fell short of our objectives relating to net use of cash in operations and for capital expenditures, and achieved our objectives relating to cash and investments at the end of the year.
+In February 2007, the compensation committee made determinations regarding 2006 bonus awards and annual stock option grants and 2007 base salaries and bonus targets, taking into account the following factors in its evaluation of corporate performance in 2006:

+- · the submission of the required regulatory filings and initiation of Phase 1 clinical trials for our most advanced drug candidate, LX6171; - · the submission of the required regulatory filings for the initiation of clinical trials for another drug candidate, LX1031; - $\cdot$ our progress relative to our objectives in advancing our other drug discovery and development programs; - · our performance relative to our objectives for our net use of cash in operations and for capital expenditures; and - · our cash and investments at the end of 2006.

+The committee's compensation determinations in February 2007 reflected its assessment that we largely achieved our objectives relating to our drug discovery and development programs, collectively representing what the committee considered to be our most important objectives, fell short of our objectives relating to net use of cash in operations and for capital expenditures, and achieved our objectives relating to cash and investments at the end of the year.